Career Development Center

 - Attend Career and Internship Fairs held each semester.

-- Take full advantage of Workshops on interviewing and resume writing.
+- Take full advantage of workshops and webinars on interviewing and resume writing.

 - Register on Buzzfile and search for employers by major.

 - Network by speaking with family, friends, alumni, professors, and members of professional organizations.

 - Utilize LinkedIn to connect to professionals in your field.

 - Join a Fresno State Student Club or Organization which will help provide excellent opportunities to develop leadership skills, network with professional guest speakers and provide community service.
 Visit Fresno State's Engage website for a list of student clubs and organizations.

 - Search online on VolunteerMatch.org or on HandsOn Central California, which offer databases of volunteer opportunities throughout Fresno County.
 Learn about other nonprofits on GreatNonProfits.org.

 For questions about all things internships, contact Claudia Ceja, University Internship Coordinator, by calling the Career Development Center at 559.278.2381 or emailing her at firstname.lastname@example.org.